trevorpfiz/project-hyper/README.md

 Thanks as well to the following:

-- [next-fast-turbo](https://github.com/cording12/next-fast-turbo) for the learnings on how to bring FastAPI into the project.

-- [Build a ChatGPT Clone with React Native](https://youtu.be/8ztx68SUOQo?si=f-HCi6K1qpVX-ATV) by Simon Grimm for the inspiring the direction of the mobile app.

-- [Andy AI](https://www.ycombinator.com/companies/andy-ai) for fueling the original idea of this project.
+- [Levels Health](https://www.levels.com/) for fueling the inspiration for this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>